MartinJohannesNilsen/NTNU-M.Sc.-Computer-Science/README.md

-# NTNU - M.SC in Computer Science
+# NTNU - M.Sc. in Computer Science

 This repository contains the main files and reports from the courses I took during my 3 semesters leading up to the Master's Thesis.
 The semester plan looked like this:

 **1st semester**:
 * TDT4117 - Information Retrieval
 * TDT4136 - Introduction to Artificial Intelligence
 * TDT4195 - Visual computing fundamentals
 * TDT4225 - Very Large, Distributed Data Volumes

+In addition to working as a teaching assistant in the subject "Applied machine learning with project"

 **2nd semester**:
 * TDT4265 - Computer Vision and Deep Learning